CSCAR/workshop-stata-intro/stata_markdown/05-data-manipulation.md

 `bysort` is identical to sorting (which we'll discuss [later][sorting]) first and running the `by` statement afterwards.
 In general, it is recommended to always use `bysort` instead of `by`, *unless* you believe the data is already sorted and want an error if that assumption is violated.

-Before running these commands, consider generating a [original ordering variable][hidden variables] first.
+Before running these commands, consider generating a [original ordering variable][system variables] first.

 `bysort`'s variables cannot be conditional statements, so if you wanted to for example get summaries by low and high mileage cars, you'd need to generate a dummy variable first.